dnsimple/dnsimple-support/content/articles/differences-between-dnsimple-plans.markdown

 ---
-title: Differences between Solo Plans and Teams Plans
+title: Differences between DNSimple Plans
-excerpt: A look at our Solo vs. Teams plans and when you should upgrade.
+excerpt: A look at our plans and when you should upgrade.
 categories:
 - DNSimple
 ---

-# Differences between Solo and Teams Plans
+# Differences between DNSimple plans

 ### Table of Contents {#toc}